-Each year, here at Homestead Retreat, we host a variety of programs, workshops, & personal retreats from April-October.
+Each year, here at Homestead Retreat, we host a variety of programs, workshops, & personal retreats from April-October (see below).
 Classes are small, ranging from six to twenty-five participants.
 Guests are continually nurtured by the beauty, tranquility, and peace of the land, while enjoying healthy, home-grown food, exploratory hikes, and deep relaxation.

 We welcome you to offer your program at our retreat center!
 If you have a workshop, class, or gathering that you would like to offer, or if you wish to reserve Homestead for a private program or personal retreat, contact us today.

 Homestead Retreat at Horse Fork is an official WWOOF sponsor, and we offer homesteading & educational apprenticeships Spring-Fall.

 Discover the unmistakable magic of Homestead Retreat at Horse Fork in the beautiful Blue Ridge Mountains during this all-inclusive yoga weekend complete with mindful movement, meditation, home-cooked meals, a medicine wheel ceremony, and downtime to spend as you wish exploring this sacred oasis just 40 miles west of Asheville, NC.